3LawsRobotics/3laws/docs/sources/getting_started.rst

    :alt: Configuration > Supervisor page where robot diagnostic monitoring thresholds and run-time assurance settings are available.

-- **Basic configuration**: To enable broadcasting of the aggregated statistics to the cloud account, select the *Upload metrics to cloud database" box.
+- **Basic configuration**: To enable broadcasting of the aggregated statistics to the cloud account, select the *Upload metrics to cloud database* box.

   * **World Frame**: Similar to "base robot frame", the name of the world frame (typically *odom* or *map*) must be specified.